dyka3773/Flock/README.md

 # What is Flock?
 Flock is a mock mass email service created for a university assignment.

+## Tech stack
+We used React in the Front end and asp.net core connected with a mysql database in the backend

 ## Installation
 ```bash
 git clone https://github.com/dyka3773/Flock.git your_file_name